MukulAmbulgekar/bikeShareAppDamandPrediction/README.md

 *  Suggest new Bike Stations
 * K-Means Clustering for stations based on number of trips
 * Added demand prediction for number of trips on hourly basis using Gradient Boosting.
+* Added demand prediction for number of trips on hourly basis using Random Forest.

 ** Features to be implemented **
 * Demand prediction Algorithm